 To understand how much refrigerant is available for recovery it is necessary to first understand the size of the market and the applications to which new refrigerant will be applied.
-In 2016/17 sales of bulk refrigerant were in the order of 3,700 tonnes.
+In 2019/20 sales of bulk refrigerant were in the order of 3068 tonnes.
 Understanding the applications provides a guide as to how much is available for recovery.
-Industry advice is that 300 tonnes is used for original equipment manufacturing, 1,150 tonnes for new applications, 850 tonnes for automotive air conditioning service, 400 tonnes for domestic air conditioning service, and 1,000 tonnes for commercial AC, and 1287 tonne is used in the refrigeration cold food chain.
+Industry advice is that 305 tonnes is used for original equipment manufacturing, 588 tonnes for new installations, 677 tonnes for automotive air conditioning service, 350 tonnes for domestic air conditioning service, and 1148 tonnes for commercial AC, and 1287 tonne is used in the refrigeration cold food chain.
 Please note the figures are approximations.
-The Australian refrigerant market has undergone substantial change in the last five (5) years: original equipment manufacturing has decreased; imports of equipment already charged with refrigerant have increased; new and installed systems leak rates have significantly declined; and recycling and reuse has grown strongly.
+The Australian refrigerant market has undergone substantial change over the past decade: original equipment manufacturing has decreased; imports of equipment already charged with refrigerant have increased; new and installed systems leak rates have significantly declined; and recycling and reuse has grown strongly.